parduino/Femora/docs/technical/constraint/mp/index.rst

       # Use MP manager directly
       mp_manager.create_equal_dof(...)

-2. **Through MeshMaker** (Recommended): Access via the MeshMaker class and the Constraint module
+2. **Through FEMORA** (Recommended): Access via the FEMORA class and the Constraint module

    .. code-block:: python

       import femora as fm

-      # Create a MeshMaker instance
+      # Create a FEMORA instance

       # Access the MPConstraintManager through the constraint property